-An OCP is a 'living document' that provides clear direction but does not preclude amendments to the plan based on changing circumstances or interpretation of policies by the Regional Board and staff.
+By this definition, an OCP is a 'living document' that provides clear direction but does not preclude amendments to the plan based on changing circumstances or interpretation of policies by the Regional Board and staff.
 However, all other Regional District policies, plans and regulations must be in alignment with the Official Community Plan.
 Therefore the OCP is a powerful guide to decision-making.